 - 8. The School Energy Coalition intends to apply for recovery of its costs reasonably incurred in the course of its intervention in this matter.
-The School Energy Coalition has participated in many past natural gas and electricity proceedings in Ontario, including the Natural Gas Forum, consultations, rate cases, and other processes and hearings, and has been found eligible to be paid its reasonably incurred costs in all of those proceedings. - 9.
+The School Energy Coalition has participated in many past natural gas and electricity proceedings in Ontario, including consultations, rate cases, and other processes and hearings, and has been found eligible to be paid its reasonably incurred costs in all of those proceedings. - 9.
 The School Energy Coalition is eligible for a cost award because it "primarily represents the interests of consumers (e.g. ratepayers) in relation to regulated services".
 School boards are one of the largest groups of non-industrial energy consumers in the province, and their energy costs have a direct impact on the education of millions of Ontario children.
-The formation of the School Energy Coalition in 2004 ensured that all representatives of the interests of schools participate jointly in OEB proceedings. - 10.
+The formation of the School Energy Coalition ensured that all representatives of the interests of schools participated jointly in OEB proceedings. - 10.
 The School Energy Coalition is not ineligible by reason of any of the criteria contained in section 3.05 of the Practice Direction on Cost Awards.

-Respectfully submitted on behalf of the School Energy Coalition this 30th day of November 2009.
+Respectfully submitted on behalf of the School Energy Coalition this 13th day of December, 2011.

-Jay Shepherd Counsel for the School Energy Coalition
+Mark Rubenstein Counsel for School Energy Coalition